HaukeBartsch/sdcm/README.md

 ## Output folder structure

 The default output folder structure combines patient, study and series level information.
-You can specify a simpler output format using the "-folder" option.
+You can specify an output format using the "-folder" or "-format" option.

-Default folders:
+Default (made explicit):

 ```bash
 sdcm -verbose \